-State function in infrastructure planning
+State function in infrastructure planning (2021)

-- Darlington Mushongera
+- Dr Darlington Mushongera

 The initial idea of the project suffered a setback following a decision by Johannesburg Water to withhold their data on household water consumption, which was critical for our proposed analysis.
 Two options were available for moving forward (1) shifting focus from City of Johannesburg to Mogale City where a prepaid water metering system has also been implemented or (2) reformulating the project in a different but related direction.
 Option 1 above was chosen and meetings were held with officials from Mogale City and interviews conducted with key personnel and project contractors.
 Although Mogale City, as a municipality, agreed to make available to the GCRO data on domestic water consumption, this did not happen because the data does not sit with the municipality.
-Rather it sits with several different private companies contracted by the municipality to manage the various pre-paid water metering projects.
+Rather it sits with several different private companies contracted by the municipality to manage the various prepaid water metering projects.
 These companies did not feel obliged to share this data with GCRO because they are private.
 These developments caused us to rethink this project.
 Currently the project focuses on difficulties of accessing the state, and on how key decisions about infrastructure are made with municipalities.
 The former uses the experiences encountered in accessing water consumption data from the two municipalities to give insights into the challenges of accessing the state.
-The later involves a deep level analysis of state function in planning and budgeting for service-delivery, with a specific focus on water services.
+The latter involves a deep level analysis of state function in planning and budgeting for service-delivery, with a specific focus on water services.

 Progress on this project was hindered by the involvement of the project lead, Darlington Mushongera in his PhD work.
 The project overlaps the PhD work and the Ethnographies of the State project.
 Hence a decision was to taken to place the project on hold to allow the project lead to complete his PhD.